 Image credit: Gender Spectrum Collection.

 Being disrespected can be very frightening for trans people, because they may immediately need to worry about their safety and the quality of their medical care.

-In 2019, a transgender man was threatened with an axe in an Australian hospital.
+In 2019, a transgender man suffering from lung cancer was threatened with an axe in an Australian hospital.
 He was also stripped against his will, in front of other patients, and treated like a second-class citizen.
 When patients took photographs of him naked, none of the nurses helped him.
-Throughout this experience he was also "deadnamed", which means his birth name was used despite his requests to be addressed differently.
-While in hospital, a nurse told him, “You were born a woman, you will behave like a woman.”
-Despite suffering lung cancer, he "cancelled all post-operative appointments and vowed never to return, even if it killed him".
+Another trans man was told by a nurse, “You were born a woman, you will behave like a woman.”
+He cancelled all post-operative appointments and vowed never to return, even if it killed him.

 Even when medical visits do not escalate to such extremes, trans people often experience humiliation and gender dysphoria, due to uncaring and uneducated medical professionals.

 The documentary Southern Comfort is worth watching (available here for free).
 It follows transsexual man Robert Eads throughout his final year of life, as he was dying of ovarian cancer.
 His death was the result of multiple doctors refusing to treat him, purely because of his trans status.
 His story is one among thousands.